Academic Program Review (APR)

 To find your program’s accreditation information, access the Excel spreadsheet of the programs with specialized accreditation at Specialized Accreditation Listing- 9-1-2020

 All Academic and professional-technical certificate and degree programs, with specialized accreditation, are reviewed on the timeline required by the accrediting body.
-Specialized accreditations that are not outcomes based will need to develop and report program objectives and student learning outcome assessment data similar to programs which are not accredited.
+Specialized accreditations that are not outcomes-based will need to develop and report program objectives and student learning outcome assessment data similar to programs that are not accredited.

-Accredited programs that submit annual reports to their accreditor should also submit that information to the Office of Assessment, email@example.com.
-If an accredited program is reporting on action items for Program Health, it should also submit the answer to Question 3 on the Annual Reporting Form - document pending approval (due November 1st).
+Accredited programs that submit annual reports to their accreditor should also submit that information to the Office of Assessment, firstname.lastname@example.org.
+If an accredited program is reporting on action items for Program Health, it should also submit the answer to Question 3 on the Annual Reporting Form (due November 1st).

 Programs Without External Accreditation